Original air date: May 3, 2008

 So the world's choking to death with Sontaran cloning gas spewing out of every car on the planet.
 UNIT gives the Doctor a gas mask (and ignores him when he quips "Are you my mummy?").
 He hangs out with obvious-clone-Martha for a bit, because even though she's working for the Sontarans she happens to be doing exactly what he wants her to do: stop UNIT from launching a nuclear attack.

-Rose very, very briefly shows up on a UNIT screen, screaming at the Doctor.
-He doesn't notice.
+Rose very, very briefly shows up on the TARDIS's monitor screen, screaming at the Doctor.
+Donna doesn't notice.

-As the Doctor and Donna prepare to see Martha off, the TARDIS is involuntarily pulled away in time, to an unknown destination...
+As the Doctor and Donna prepare to see Martha off, the TARDIS abruptly takes off of her own volition, to an unknown destination...

 - Anger Born of Worry: After the Doctor's near-sacrifice, Martha immediately hugs him.
 Donna whacks him on the arm, then hugs him.